khulnasoft/integrations-core/docs/proposals/checks_as_wheels.md

 #### Distribution

-Datadog would distribute wheel packages for integrations-core and integrations-extra through their own Python Package Repositories.
+Khulnasoft would distribute wheel packages for integrations-core and integrations-extra through their own Python Package Repositories.
 Bare minimal version would be a file server available through HTTPS (S3+cloudfront for example): if we use the CI to upload the wheel packages and take care of filesystem structure,